SergeantWiley/ChessNet/README.md

 ```
 Our loop will use the epochs we declared above and place everything on the device of our choice.
 This is optional and can be removed but it recommended as this is what allows the GPU to be used if there is one.

-Remeber our dataset was to our train_loader so know during every iteration of training, its extracted back out.
-We then get what the model is curerntly trained on then we calculate the loss

 ```python
 # inside the for loop
 outputs = model(inputs)